Hélène Sparrow: Pasteur Institute

 In 1923 a grant from the League of Nations took her to France for the beginning of her lifelong involvement with the Pasteur Institute.
 She studied tuberculosis with Albert Calmette and Camille Guérin in Lille, then worked with Jules Bordet in Brussels and also with Amédée Borrel at the Institute of Health in Strasbourg.
 In 1924 she was again sent to France for training in microbiology at the Pasteur Institute and in the laboratory of Alexandre Besredka.
 There she met Charles Nicolle during his annual conference on typhus, changing the course of her life.

 Sparrow and Nicolle began working together, with their main studies being focused on typhus, specifically the ways in which it spread and how to create a vaccine to limit the contagion.
 At the beginning of the 20th century, little was known about epidemic typhus.
 The only known facts about typhus was that it was a dangerous and deadly disease that spread rapidly amongst dense populations, with its principal factors for transmission being dirty clothing and overcrowding.
-In September 1909, Nicolle and Sparrow made the discovery that lice were the primary vectors for typhus.
+In September 1909, Nicolle made the discovery that lice were the primary vectors for typhus.
 This discovery came after observing typhus patients in Tunis.
 Nicolle stated that patients infected others on the street as well as hospital personnel working with dirty laundry, but once patients were admitted to the hospital and given a hot bath and clean clothing, they ceased to be infectious.
-This observation led Nicolle and Sparrow to look closer at the lice, as these were suspected to be responsible for transmitting typhus.
-For three months, Nicolle and Sparrow tested their lice transmission theory in the laboratory by injecting an uninfected chimpanzee with blood from a patient infected with typhus and letting lice feed on this now infected host.
+This observation led Nicolle to look closer at the lice, as these were suspected to be responsible for transmitting typhus.
+For three months, Nicolle tested his lice transmission theory in the laboratory by injecting an uninfected chimpanzee with blood from a patient infected with typhus and letting lice feed on this now infected host.
 After a couple of days, the lice were transferred to a healthy chimpanzee to allow them to feed on an uninfected host.
 The second chimpanzee soon contracted typhus, resulting in a positive correlation between lice and the transmission of typhus.
 The first step in the search for a vector for transmission of typhus was complete, but there were many challenges ahead.

-Nicolle and Sparrow now aimed to produce a vaccine.
+Nicolle, Sparrow and others aimed to produce a vaccine.
 In 1925, the Pasteur Institute financed her research with Nicolle into epidemic typhus in Tunisia.
 While searching for a vaccine against typhus, Nicolle and Sparrow encountered many obstacles.
 Initially, Nicolle and Sparrow mixed typhus bacilli with blood serum from recovered patients.
 This mixture aided in keeping Nicolle himself in good health, but unfortunately fell short when trying to cure patients who were already infected with typhus.